VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > re-tried.
 The **Find** method throws an exception and the system is
 > not able to load it.

-### Adding Optimistic Locking to the RegistrationProcessManager class
+### Adding optimistic locking to the RegistrationProcessManager class

 The team also added an optimistic concurrency check when the system saves the **RegistrationProcessManager** class by adding a timestamp property to the **RegistrationProcessManager** class as shown in the following code sample: